 Technical traders often compute and plot mathematical quantities based on market observables like price and volume in order to indicate the past or present state of the market.
-They can often also use certain specific recognizable behaviors of these so-called technical indicators to predict the future behavior of the market and to generate buy and sell signals.
+They can often also use certain specific recognizable behaviors of the so-called technical indicators to predict the future behavior of the market and to generate buy and sell signals.
+While using technical indicators can be beneficial to the forex trader, their effective use often requires keeping the number of indicators consulted down to a manageable level in order to facilitate quick trading decisions.

 The following sections will cover some of the more popular technical indicators that many forex traders have found efficient and effective to use in practice when trading.

-A set of the most commonly followed technical indicators that can be used as a basic group to get started analyzing forex price action with might include the following:
+A set of the most commonly followed technical indicators, that can be used as a basic group to get started analyzing forex price action with, might include the following:

 Oscillators usually give the trader an indication of price momentum and/or an oversold or overbought condition in the market, and when they are measured on a scale of 0 to 100% they are known as banded oscillators.